rajakolluru/cheniledocs.github.io/pages/chenile/080-development.md

 folder: chenile
 summary: Chenile - Development Model
 ---
+Chenile consists of two types of development assemblies.
+One is called a code module and another is a code package.

+Code Module is a Maven JAR module containing Java classes and resources.
+A code module contains the code for implementing a particular service or utility or API.
+Here are some types of code modules:

+API code module
+: An API code module's name ends with -api (e.g., user-api) It contains interfaces and model objects.
+They define the contracts for a particular service.
+If service1 depends on service2, it only consumes service2's API code module.

+Service Code Module (aka Impl)
+: A service code module's name ends with -service (e.g., user-service).
+It contains classes that implement the contracts defined in the corresponding api code module.
+This contains implementations, health checks for the service, controller classes to define the service and finally the Spring configuration classes that instantiate these classes.
+DAO's are also packaged in the service module.

+Configuration Code Module
+: This contains only configurations.
+This module is tied to a mini monolith.
+For example, if we desire to make a mini monolith called commerce by packaging all the commerce related services together then this module contains all the configurations for different environments.
+This code module is controlled by the SRE folks in conjunction with the developers.
+This module contains secrets, application.yml (or application.properties), application-{env}.properties (or yml) etc. Hence this module is tied to deployment and a mini monolith.

+## Code Packages
+Code packages are a special type of code modules.
+They make an executable JAR using spring-boot-maven-plugin.
+This code package is a collection of the relevant code modules (including api, services and configurations).
+The code package makes an executable Java jar file that can be run with java -jar.
+Hence this packages all its dependencies as jars.
+In Chenile, we create a separate profile called "it" to run integration tests on the packages.
+The integration tests are automatically triggered when the package is built.

 ## Packaging using Code Modules
 Chenile enforces a code module structure that separates the responsibility of the developers, architects and System Reliability Engineers (SRE).